TDD-Solidity/Crypto-Giveaway-Wheel-White-Paper/README.md

 While some may argue that the wheel itself is a unnecessary gimmick, we believe that the wheel overall improves the user experience by adding an element of excitement, suspense, and surprise.

-## All The Coins, All The Networks!
+## All The Crypto, All The Networks!

-// TODO
+We want to start small and interate to all the things!

+First, we will support distributing ether on the ethereum network.

+We plan to support other layer 1 networks (such as Binance or NEAR) and also layer 2 networks (such as Polygon).

+Ultimately, we want to support a system where the sponsors can contribute _any_ cryptocurrency **or NFT** or _any_ network!

 <br/>
 <br/>